Aishu020/CONNECTED_COMPONENTS_IN_LINKEDLIST/README.md

 While curr is not NULL:

+a.
 If inSubset is true and the value of the current node (curr->val) is not in nums, set inSubset to false and increment count.

+b.
 If inSubset is false and the value of the current node (curr->val) is in nums, set inSubset to true.

+c.
 Move curr to the next node in the linked list.

 If inSubset is true, increment count.